emagiz/emdocs/mds/microlearning/crashcourse-platform-design-project-settings.md

-# Understanding Design Architecture - Basic
+# Project Settings

-In this microlearning we will educate you on what the Design Architecture is, what you can use it for and how it can help you.
+In this microlearning we will educate you on which project settings you need to define in Design to ensure that you can transfer your solution to Create.

 Should you have any questions, please contact academy@emagiz.com.